Published: 03 November 2020

 This document outlines answers to questions frequently asked by applicants to the Invention for Innovation (i4i) Product Development Awards (PDA).
-More information is available in our guidance for applicants to stage 1 and stage 2 of PDA funding competitions, and in our supporting information for applicants.
+More information is available in our guidance for applicants to Stage 1 and Stage 2 of PDA funding competitions, and in our i4i PDA Sporting information for applicants.

 Is there any weighting assigned to the assessment criteria listed in the i4i PDA supporting information?

-The application is assessed in its entirety against the eight assessment criteria in the supporting information for applicants; there is no specific weighting allocated to each criterion.
+The application is assessed in its entirety against the assessment criteria in the i4i PDA Supporting information for applicants; there is no specific weighting allocated to each criterion.

 Do i4i PDA applications require a specific referencing style?

 Please use the Vancouver or Harvard style format.

 Can one organisation submit two different applications to the same i4i PDA funding call?